mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/compute/compute-net-getting-started.md

 By the end of this guide, you should have all the tools installed necessary for using the [Rhino Compute Service](https://www.rhino3d.com/compute) with C# in Windows.

+For a an extensive getting started tutorial from Junichiro Horikawa go to the [video showing using C# to access Compute from within Unity.](https://youtu.be/zUbm83ynn0Q)

 This guide presumes you have an:

 - A PC running Microsoft Windows 7 or later.